 - 3 tablespoons grapeseed or mild vegetable oil

 - Sea salt

 - Preheat the oven to 450°F (230°C).
 Lightly oil a couple rimmed baking sheets.

-- 6. Bake for 30 to 40 minutes, flipping the potatoes every 10 minutes, until golden and crisp.
+- Bake for 30 to 40 minutes, flipping the potatoes every 10 minutes, until golden and crisp.
 [Editor’s Note: We prefer to use a thin bendy metal spatula to slide beneath the potatoes.]
-Immediately transfer the fries to a plate or platter and toss with more salt to taste.
+Immediately dump the fries onto a plate or platter and toss with more salt to taste.
 Devour immediately.